Half An Hour From Paris

 GARE DU NORD

-Half An Hour From Paris2 km walk along the Canal de l’Ourcq to the astonishing remains of a 19C gunpowder factory hidden in a woodland park and nature reserve.
-Return from Vert-Galant station or optional 3 km continuation of the canalside walk to Villeparisis station.
+Half An Hour From Paris2 km walk along the Canal de l’Ourcq to astonishing remains of 19C gunpowder factory hidden in a woodland park and nature reserve.
+Return from Vert-Galant station or optional 3 km continuation of canalside walk to Villeparisis station.

 GARE DE L’EST

 Half An Hour From ParisLively medieval market town, impressive 13C church, café with toilettes containing bas-relief and lavabo of 12C church, restaurant.
-Optional 5 km riverside walk to monumental outdoor sculptures carved by local artist and bus to Val d’Europe station.
+Optional 5 km riverside walk to monumental outdoor sculptures carved by local artist and bus to Val d’Europe station, or 8½ km walk to sculptures and return to Lagny along opposite bank of the Marne.

 23 minutes by train

-Half An Hour From Paris12C cathedral and Bossuet’s 17C walled garden at Meaux, restaurant.
-Optional 10 km walk along the quiet Canal de Chalifert, past old village with café-restaurant where Ronsard was curé in 1552 and another café in idyllic riverside setting, to Esbly station.
+Meaux cathedral, Half An Hour From Paris 202312C cathedral and Bossuet’s 17C walled garden at Meaux, restaurant, historic bridge.
+Optional 10 km walk along the quiet Canal de Chalifert, past old village where Ronsard was curé in 1552 and café in idyllic riverside setting, to Esbly station.

 Half An Hour From ParisOld millstone-manufacturing town on both sides of the River Marne, market.
 6 km circular river and country walk to well-preserved Merovingian crypts (c.
 500-800 AD) of Benedictine abbey at Jouarre.